WebAssembly/nontrapping-float-to-int-conversions/proposals/nontrapping-float-to-int-conversion/Overview.md

  - `i64.trunc_sat_f64_s`
  - `i64.trunc_sat_f64_u`

-The semantics are the same as the corresponding non-`:sat` instructions, except:
+The semantics are the same as the corresponding non-`_sat` instructions, except:
  - Instead of trapping on positive or negative overflow, they return the maximum or minimum integer value, respectively, and do not trap.
 (This behavior is also referred to as "saturating".)